 The United States and the global community we serve are facing unprecedented challenges posed by the COVID-19 pandemic.
 In response to the pandemic, we have taken a number of actions to protect our employees, including restricting travel and directing most of our employees to work from home.
+Where onsite work is permitted, we have implemented measures such as staggered work shifts, social distancing, health safety awareness training and frequent disinfection of shared spaces.
 We have implemented our readiness plans, which include steps to maintain critical internet infrastructure with most employees working remotely.
 We have not conducted any employee layoffs related to the COVID-19 pandemic, and we do not anticipate any related layoffs for the foreseeable future.

-We have also increased our employee charitable contributions matching program for COVID-19 related donations and will match up to \$2.0 million of employee charitable contributions.
-In order to help address the needs of organizations securing highly distributed and remote workforces, we have opened our online, self-paced catalogue of advanced Network Security Expert training courses for free to the public.
-Costs incurred to date relating to COVID-19 impact mitigation efforts have not been material.
+We have also increased our employee charitable contribution matching program to match employees' contributions up to \$2,000 per employee.
+We are also providing free online information technology security training for the public, aimed at helping high school and college students and professionals augment their security skill sets to open career opportunities and to help narrow the security skills gap.
+As of August 6, 2020, there have been over 500,000 registrations for our free online trainings since we launched the program.
+Costs incurred to date relating to COVID-19 pandemic impact mitigation efforts have not been material.